 Polpo is one of the first restaurants to popularise the concept of Italian tapas.
 Instead of being assualted with bottomless volumes of carbs and deep fried meat, Polpo instead takes inspiration from the bacaro of Venice.
-These relaxed bars serve rounds of tapas with glasses of liquor, a concept which is wholly agreeable.
 The authenticity of Polpo is buoyed by its insistence to use the correct terminology, and so these tapas are elevated with the frilly titles of ‘cicchetti’, ‘crostini’ and ‘crocchette’.

 Having never been to Venice I could not speak to the legitimacy of the food, but provenance aside, there is much to be delighted by.
 Here you will find thick-skinned pops of hot-cheesed arancini, or stout potato and parmesan croquettes the size of a fat man’s index.
 There is chewy crostini smeared with chopped liver, and a feasting plate of all things buffalo – from the milky cheese to the cured meats.

 For the diehard pizza fiends there are crisp rounds of pizzette topped with such things as spinach, parmesan and runny egg.
 Meatballs are also well represented with a selection of half a dozen – ranging from the classics to chickpea and ricotta.
 Our lamb and mint ones are fist-sized bad boys glossed with a sauce of heritage tomatoes and aromatic herbs.